araveret/bushwick_balooza/README.md

 # bushwick_balooza
-# building the website for a music festival
+website for a music festival